 But that doesn’t make the sense of loss any less real.
 It may seem trivial to someone shattered by personal grief or plunged into economic despair, but for those of us who were already yearning for a kinder, gentler relationship with nature we have just been given a glimpse and it’s hard to give it up again.
 And that’s surely true wherever you live.
 Clean air tastes sweet whether you live in a city or a small village.
 Empty roads are probably even more revelatory when traffic normally crawls past your front windows.
 We know that birds somehow scrape a living in what seems like barren urban environments, but how many of us had ever had the chance to hear them before.
 Skies, we learned, actually don’t come ready-smeared with contrails.
 Diesel haze is not natural, but being able to see to the horizon, on the other hand, is.

-I think for many of us, these few months, while scary and worrying, have also been a once-in-a-lifetime chance to see the world as it was before we flooded across it, took every corner of it for ourselves, stamped and yelled and barged about all over it.
+I think for many of us, these few months, while scary and worrying, have also been a once-in-a-lifetime chance to see the world as it was before we flooded across it and took every corner of it for ourselves.
 Again, yes, it’s relative.
 If I had been born into a slum, was hungry whenever I was awake, risked disease with every glass of filthy water, lived in fear of abuse or beatings, my perspective would be different.
 I get that, and I’m not comparing lives here, but surely every one of those people would also like to live in a world that was clean, where we connected again with what was once an abundance of nature, lived in our environment rather than bearing down on it.
-Of course our experiences are incomparably different, but almost every single one of us recognises beauty when we see it (even if we don’t really know why), feels a sense of calm when we listen to a bird sing (which is why so many feel compelled to trap that sound and bring it indoors), and are deeply touched when a wild animal allows us a moment of contact (whether that’s a butterfly on a finger, a fox weighing us up as our eyes meet, or a mysterious and unknown shape morphing from shadow into something solid, warm-blooded, and intelligent right in front of us).
+Of course our experiences are incomparably different, but almost every single one of us recognises beauty when we see it (even if we don’t really know why), feels a sense of calm when we listen to a bird sing (which is why so many feel compelled to trap that sound in a cage and bring it indoors), and are deeply touched when a wild animal allows us a moment of contact whether that’s a butterfly on a finger, a fox weighing us up as our eyes meet, or a mysterious and unknown shape morphing from shadow into something solid, warm-blooded, and intelligent right in front of us.

 Those are the opportunities we were presented with, that lockdown, that a world suddenly empty of us, offered, and they’re slipping away again.
 And I won’t apologise for feeling a tangible sadness about that.

 So much has been written about what the ‘new normal’ should look like, but the past few days suggest that despite what we could have, we’ll be opting for what we had.
 Lockdown has been like capping a bottle of fizzy drink.
 Now (if we believe the news) we’re all shaken up.
 Loosening that lid means we’ll bubble up and explode everywhere.
 Of course we need an economy (I want paid work the same as everyone else wants it).
 We want to reassure ourselves that the world hasn’t changed too much.
 But changed from what?
 Our grandparents would barely recognise the nature-deficient, madly hectic world we exist in now.
 Do we really need to become ‘commuters’ again?
 Do we need to consume so fiercely?
 Do we really need to grab and own and separate ourselves from the very things that our ‘selves’ need to feel whole?
 Can’t we see our way instead to willingly share our environment in the way we’ve been unwillingly forced to since March?
 It seems unlikely.
 That’s not what we do now.
-We don’t really mean to, but we spread out, we don’t notice, we take and we dominate.
+We don’t really mean to, but we don’t seem able to help ourselves *.

-How much better did we feel to slow down a little, to notice nature, to be prodded back towards a relationship with the environment we’ve actually only recently left behind?
+How much better did we feel to slow down a little, to notice nature, to be prodded back towards the relationship with the environment that we’ve only recently left behind?
 Yes, again, of course not everyone was in a position to benefit: if you were hooked up to a ventilator none of this mattered, but how about afterwards?
-How about the realisation that in some cases our lifestyles, our preference for the shopping mall rather than the park, the car rather than the bicycle, flesh rather than fruit, made that trip to the ICU more likely?
+How about the realisation that in some cases our lifestyles, our preference for the shopping mall rather than the park and the car rather than the bicycle, made that trip to the ICU more likely?

 Perhaps having had something better within reach will see us fight harder to recover it.
 Perhaps we’ll rediscover a common sense of purpose and come together to achieve it.
 Yes, of course, there is still a huge amount to do, we will still be opposed and vilified online, the war on wildlife will still be taking place, but in a sense the curtain has been lifted and we’ve seen behind it.
 It’s not too late, Nature has held on, incredibly wildlife is still there.
-We don’t have to marginalise it, cram it into a corner, behave as if it’s an inconvenience.
-Shoot it, snare it, meddle with it, cull it, label it, or exploit it.
+We don’t have to marginalise it, cram it into a corner, or treat it as if were an inconvenience.

 No doubt this short piece will resonate with some and be ridiculed by others.
 Some will recognise the feelings, others will think they’re the idealistic ramblings of a bunny hugger.
 Again, I’m not going to apologise.
 For a few months there was something tantalising and almost within reach, and it was a world I felt at peace within.
 I wasn’t angry.
 Shotguns fell silent instead of plundering our local wildlife.
 Birds dared to nest close to paths.
-Toads crossed roads and made it further than half-way.
-Verges burst into colour as councils shut away their mowers.
-Of course the idiots and the selfish were still out there (even the Daily Mail noted recently that bird of prey persecution has continued while those ‘key workers’ readying birds for the gun were out and about out with no-one to watch them), but in my small corner of the world nature was allowed to simply do what it had done for thousands of years before we became the most rampageous species the world has ever seen: welcome the lifting of winter and dive headlong into the wonder of spring.
+Toads crossed roads rather than being flattened into them.
+Verges burst into colour as councils locked away their mowers.
+Of course the wildlife criminals were still out there (even the Daily Mail noted recently that bird of prey persecution has continued while those ‘key workers’ readying birds for the gun were out and about out with no-one to watch them), but in my small corner of the world nature was allowed to simply do what it had done for thousands of years before we became the most rampageous species the world has ever seen.

-I’ll adapt.
+I’ll adapt again.
 We all will.
 But right now, solastalgia: “the feeling of distress associated with environmental change close to your home“.
-We temporarily slowed a car crash by stopping the film running, not by removing the dangers.
+It’s starting to feel as if we temporarily slowed a car crash by stopping the film running, not by removing the dangers.
 Now the film is running again and I’m sure I’m not the only one who is thinking, ‘A cleaner, quieter, kinder world?
 Yep, that really was something”.
 And I miss it already…